-Stenciling storm drains is a great community service project for youth organizations, civic clubs, a group of friends, or all by yourself.
-The Stormwater Management Program will provide paints, stencils, and a map of where Stockton storm drains are located.
+The Stormwater Management Program provides paints, stencils, and a map of where Stockton storm drains are located for groups and individuals.
 Take a day, a week, or as long as you need to stencil as many drains as you’d like.
-If you or your group stencils 100+ drains, you can receive special community recognition from the Mayor at a City Council meeting.
+If you or your group stencils 100+ drains, you'll receive special community recognition from the Mayor at a City Council meeting.

 Green Car Wash Program

-The “Green” Car Wash Program seeks to link local fundraising organizers with participating professional car wash operators in an effort to encourage a more environmentally-friendly car wash.
-Traditional parking lot car wash fundraisers often allow soap, dirt, grime, and automotive fluids to flow down the streets to drains that dump directly into rivers and streams.
-When these materials settle into waters where fish, wildlife, and plants live, it poisons them.
+The Green Car Wash Program links local fundraising organizers with participating professional car wash operators to encourage a more environmentally-friendly car wash.
+Traditional parking lot car washes often allow soap, dirt, grime, and automotive fluids to flow down the streets to drains that dump directly into rivers and streams and poison fish, wildlife, and plants.

 Stormwater Pollution Prevention Educational Material

-Through a 35-minute interactive presentation, students will learn the importance of stormwater pollution prevention.
-They will learn about the water cycle, the earth’s limited supply of water and how our water is “recycled.”
-They will get an overview of the difference between storm drains and sewer drains.
+A 35-minute interactive presentation teaches students about the importance of stormwater pollution prevention.
+They will learn about the water cycle, the earth’s limited supply of water, and how our water is recycled, as well as the difference between storm drains and sewer drains.
 Students will gain a better understanding of the wastewater treatment process and its similarities to the way nature cleans our most valuable resource...water.

 Earth Day Festival